 Our local firefighters are doing their best tackling these fires with full force.
 We are are so thankful for all the lives they have saved in such a disastrous time.

 They are our local heroes.

 Toilets, showers and sinks can often get clogged without it being a sewer problem.
-However, if this is happening quite frequently, then this may point to a blocked sewer line.
+However, if this is happening quite frequently, then this may point to a blocked sewer drain.

 The donation will go towards helping the communities that have been affected by providing them with the much needed supplies to help aid them in their time of need, as well as helping with supplies for those who are out there battling these fires whilst we are all sleeping.

 Rats thrive in sewer lines, if you are noticing an increased number of furry friends around your home, it is definitely cause to be on high alert.
 Rats can squeeze through the smallest of cracks and breed and cause havoc.
 Not only are these animals unwanted, they are carriers of disease and attract other animals.

 If your sewer line is broken, waste water will flow out of the small cracks and accumulate in your backyard.
 Some of the reasons for leaks include major collapses in the piping, tree root damage and ageing of the pipe resulting in cracks.